Finding and Teaching with Digital Library Resources in Moodle

 • Module learning objectives: What will students be able to do by the end of this module, unit or lesson?

 • Instructional Materials and Learning Activities: How will students get the information and build the knowledge they need to achieve the learning objectives?
+Here’s where you will be able to add in content from the NC State Libraries.

 • Assessments: How will you measure students’ ability to demonstrate the learning objectives?